How Many Days Is 48 Months?

 Detailed Explanation

 To determine how many days are in 48 months, we must first recognize that months and days are not fixed units.
-A month can range from 28 to 31 days, depending on the calendar month, while a year consists of either 365 or 366 days due to leap years.
+So a month can range from 28 to 31 days, depending on the calendar month, while a year consists of either 365 or 366 days due to leap years.
 Since 48 months equate to four years (48 ÷ 12 = 4), the total number of days depends on whether those four years include one or more leap years.

 Step-by-Step Conversion Process